rkotze/rkotze.github.io/_posts/2018-05-30-testing-react-components-with-jest.md

 ## Conclusion

-I find the React testing library API intuitive and easy to use.
+I find the react-testing-library API intuitive and easy to use.
 I did not run into any major issues that blocked me from testing in these two cases.
 It did not take long at all to set up the testing environment and get a basic "Hello World" example passing.
 This is a **huge** improvement from two years ago when it felt like it took forever to get started with testing and battling through flaky environments.
 Jest has obviously put a lot of effort into helping developers getting started quickly, especially for React applications.

 [Martin Fowler]: https://martinfowler.com/bliki/UnitTest.html
 [Kent C Dodds]: https://twitter.com/kentcdodds/status/977018512689455106